Beginner surfer riding a wave

 Paddleboarding on an inland body of water such as a lake or river is awesome practice for surfers out of their element.
 Every stroke you take on a paddleboard builds core strength, not to mention the fact it’s a great activity for keeping your balance game tip-top.
 Paddleboarding can also be done with friends or by yourself and these days you can find them for sale at reasonable prices if you don’t already own one.

-In addition, paddleboarding is accessible to everyone regardless of athletic ability.
+In addition, paddleboarding is accessible to everyone regardless of athletic abilities.
 As long as you have a paddleboard suited to your skill level, you can jump on and start using it.
 You don’t have to go hard on a paddleboard either to feel the benefits of it.
 Simply standing on an unstable platform engages your stabilizer muscles, which are crucial for sitting on your surfboard and maintaining down the line momentum.
+It is an excellent way to practice some basic surf movements.

 Toña, one of the most popular Nicaraguan beer